The alien spirit

 The spirits' power

 Therefore, according to what Andrea states, spirits manifest themselves as operators capable of interacting with our physical world by withdrawing energy from the human psychophysical instrument.
-There seems to be no doubt about the fact that they belong to another dimension, given that under ordinary conditions they are neither perceivable by our senses nor detectable with instruments at our disposal.
-As for the value of the communications and teachings that come to us through them, it is very controversial, as we have noticed many times, both because they are often contaminated by typically human psychic elements, and as they are not always subject to validation checks.
-This does not mean that spirits can not know many things and circumstances that then turn out to be correct (such as what is written in line x of a certain book on the shelf of a library), but they never give us clear and verifiable clues on how they are able to obtain this information in our dimension.
-We must conclude that the spirits, in their dimension, appear to us as entities endowed with self-consciousness, intentionality, and probably even more complex forms of psychism than ours: but for these reasons, with respect to us human beings and the mental activity that distinguishes us, they can be considered as true aliens, while being able to interfere with our mental activity and exert some influence on it.
+There seems to be no doubt about the fact that they belong to another dimension, given that under ordinary conditions they are neither perceivable by our senses nor detectable with the instruments at our disposal.
+As for the value of the communications and teachings that come to us through them, it is very controversial, as we have already observed many times, both because they are often contaminated by typical elements of the human psyche, and as they are not always subject to validation checks.
+This does not mean that spirits can not know many things and circumstances that then turn out to be correct (such as what is written in line x of a certain book on a shelf of a library), but they never give us clear and verifiable clues on how they are able to obtain this information in our dimension.
+We must conclude that the spirits, in their dimension, appear to us as entities endowed with self-consciousness, intentionality, and probably even more complex forms of mental activity than ours: but for these reasons, with respect to us human beings and the mental activity that distinguishes us, they can be considered as true aliens, despite being able to interfere with our mind and exert some influence on it.

 Does every human have a spirit?